coleifer/huey/docs/api.rst

     - "m-n" = run every time m..n
     - "m,n" = run on m and n

+    :param bool strict: cause crontab to raise a ``ValueError`` if an input does not match a supported input format.
     :rtype: a test function that takes a ``datetime`` and returns a boolean

     .. note::